 Our Intel test system consists of an Intel Core i7-10700K and MSI MEG Z490 Ace with the 7C71v11 firmware.
 Our AMD testbed has an AMD Ryzen 5 3600 and MSI MAG B550 Tomahawk that's on the 7C91vA1 firmware.
 Regardless of the platform, an MSI GeForce RTX 2080 Ti Gaming Trio is in charge of display duties.

-Lexar's DDR4 memory kit ended up at the bottom of the charts.
+Lexar's DDR4 memory kit ended up at the bottom of the RAM benchmarks.
 Overall, there was a separation of 5% and 7% between it and the leader on the performance and gaming charts, respectively.

 The memory kit performed a bit better on the AMD platform, but its position in the chart remains unaffected.
 The margins between Lexar's memory kit and the fastest memory kit were 3% on the application performance chart, and 6% on the gaming chart.